EDWARD HOPPER: artist quotes and biography facts of the painter on painting, life, philosophy and his ideas on modern American Realism

-- Paris is a very graceful and beautiful city, almost too formal and sweet tot the taste after the raw disorder of New York.
-Everything seems to have been planned with the purpose of forming a most harmonious whole, which certainly has been done… …Every street here is alive with all sorts of conditions of people, priests, nuns, students, and always the little soldiers with wide red pants.
+- Paris is a very graceful and beautiful city, almost too formal and sweet to the taste after the raw disorder of New York.
+Everything seems to have been planned with the purpose of forming a most harmonious whole, which certainly has been done (as young artist Hopper was already very much attracted by and had circa 1908 – 1911 several stays in Paris where he painted early city-views in sober colors, fh)… …Every street here is alive with all sorts of conditions of people, priests, nuns, students, and always the little soldiers with wide red pants.

 - The people here in fact seem to live in the streets, which are alive from morning until night, not as they are in New York with that never-ending determination for the “long-green”, but with a pleasure-loving crowd that doesn’t care what it does or where it goes, so that it has a good time.

-- Partly through choice, I was never willing to hire out more than three days a week (making illustrations for the magazines to support himself, fh) I kept some time to do my own work.
+- Partly through choice, I was never willing to hire out more than three days a week (making illustrations for the magazines ‘Sunday Magazine, the Metropolitan Magazine and Everybody’s’, to support himself, fh) I kept some time to do my own work.
 Illustrating was a depressing experience.
 And I didn’t get very good prices because I didn’t often do what they wanted.

-- John Sloan (an American colleague artist who started his art by making illustrations, fh) not having been abroad, has seen these things with a truer and fresher eye than most… …The hard early training has given to Sloan a facility and a power of invention that the pure painter seldom achieves.
+- Sloan, not having been abroad, has seen these things (street and city views in New York, fh) with a truer and fresher eye than most… … John Sloan (an American colleague artist of Hopper who started also his art by making illustrations, fh) not having been abroad, has seen these things with a truer and fresher eye than most… …The hard early training has given to Sloan a facility and a power of invention that the pure painter seldom achieves.

 - At Gloucester (village at the sea where Hopper with his wife Jo had married and stayed during the summer of 1924, fh) when everyone else would be painting ships and the waterfront I’d just go around looking at houses (watercolor: ‘Haskell’s house, 1924).
 It is a solid looking town.
 The roofs are very bold, the cornices bolder.
 The dormers cast very positive shadows.
 The sea captain influence I guess – the boldness of ships.